Owner Evelyn Frolking’s home-based floral design studio is located in the heart of historic Granville, Ohio. What makes Studio Artiflora special?

 After living and teaching in Maastricht, the Netherlands, as a Fulbrighter, Evelyn later returned to the land of flowers to study Dutch floral art where she graduated from the Boerma Institute of Dutch Floral Design.

-Evelyn studied this past summer in Bad Neuenahr, Germany, where for the second time, she completed a master class with world class designer Gregor Lersch.
-Evelyn returns to Europe periodically for advanced training, and has studied at Boerma and around Europe with floral master designers Gregor Lersch, Pim van den Akker, Bauduoin Roelants, David Ragg, and David Denyer.
-This year she travels to Scotland where Harianto Setiawan, International Designer of the Year 2016, will travel from his home in Singapore to conduct a master class for international designers.
+Evelyn studied this past summer in Kippen, Scotland, where she worked with Harianto Setiawan of Singapore, named International Designer of the Year for 2016.
+She has been to Bad Neuenahr, Germany, twice, where she completed a master class with world class designer Gregor Lersch and to England several times.
+Evelyn returns to Europe periodically for advanced training and has studied with floral master designers Gregor Lersch, Pim van den Akker, Bauduoin Roelants, David Ragg, and David Denyer.

 Evelyn is a member of the Granville Area Chamber of Commerce, where she was past president and of AmSpirit Business Connections.
 She designs the florals for the Granville Inn and other establishments in the area.